LucasWaelti/kalibr-wiki/IMU-Noise-Model.md

 ***

 Some manufacturers provide an Allan standard deviation plot in the datasheet of the device.
-Otherwise, it needs to be computed from sensor data [TODO(nikolicj) add AD script].
+Otherwise, it needs to be computed from sensor data.

 ### Kalibr IMU Noise Parameters in Practice